 — Kabir Granthavali, XXXIII.3

-The main purpose of education is to direct a person’s behavior, while literacy is one of the tools towards that direction.
+The main purpose of education is to direct a person’s behaviour, while literacy is one of the tools towards that direction.
 Education is a combination of experience and practice which not necessarily includes literacy.
 An illiterate sailor with a lifetime worth of practice and experience in the sea might still be learned and educated.
 Historically many saints and philosophers, though illiterate guided the coming generations with their experienced teachings.
 Which in short means ‘knowing the knowable is education‘.
 As said, the sky is the limit for educated, but educated in what’ is to be determined.

 There have been some famous illiterate people from history: